ragnar-johannsson/key-server/README.md

 ```

 Calling a `curl keyserver/group1 | sh` in this case would create users for both Alice and Bob using the keys in the *authorized_keys* file under their respective directories.

+### Further details

+See [Config.fs](Config.fs) for details on environment variables exposed for further fine-tuning, such as providing your own user creation script template.

 ### Disclaimer